 certain exceptions, federal regulation prohibits disclosing the outcome of

-The second exception relates to the disclosure of the
+The first exception relates to the disclosure of the

 final results of the University's disciplinary

 proceeding to a victim of an alleged crime of violence

 or of a non-forcible sex offense regardless of whether

 the University concluded a violation was committed.